Vraclav: Etymology

-The initial name of the village was Vratislav, derived from the same personal name.
+The initial name of the village was Vratislav, derived from the personal name Vratislav.
 From the 16th century, the shortened form Vraclav appeared.

 Geography

 Vraclav is located about 22 km west of Ústí nad Orlicí and 23 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is the Kamenec hill at 337 m above sea level.
 The Loučná River flows along the northern municipal border.

 History

 A gord was established here in the mid-11th century.
 The first written mention of Vraclav is from 1073.

 Transport

 The I/17 road (which is here shortly a part of the European route E442) passes through the northern part of the municipality.